kubermatic/docs/content/kubermatic/v2.14/upgrading/2.10_to_2.11/_index.en.md

 ### Elasticsearch 7.0

-Kubermatic 2.11 ships with Elasticsearch 7.0.
-Version 7 can do rolling upgrades only if the Elasticsearch cluster is already running on version 6.7 (the version shipped in Kubermatic 2.10).
+KKP 2.11 ships with Elasticsearch 7.0.
+Version 7 can do rolling upgrades only if the Elasticsearch cluster is already running on version 6.7 (the version shipped in KKP 2.10).

-If you are already running Kubermatic 2.10, you can simply deploy the updated Helm chart and the nodes will update one by one to Elasticsearch 7.
+If you are already running KKP 2.10, you can simply deploy the updated Helm chart and the nodes will update one by one to Elasticsearch 7.

-If you are running an older Kubermatic release, you must either upgrade to Kubermatic 2.10 first or shutdown the entire Elasticsearch cluster before doing the upgrade (e.g. by purging the chart before installing the new chart).
+If you are running an older KKP release, you must either upgrade to KKP 2.10 first or shutdown the entire Elasticsearch cluster before doing the upgrade (e.g. by purging the chart before installing the new chart).

 {{% notice warning %}}